manasa57/FlavourQuest/README.md

 Features
 Ingredient Search: Search for recipes by entering your favorite ingredients or dishes.

 Vast Recipe Database: Access a vast database of recipes covering various cuisines and dietary preferences.

 Recipe Details: View detailed information for each recipe, including ingredients, instructions, and images.

 Interactive Experience: Engage with recipes through a visually appealing and user-friendly interface.

 Modal View: Conveniently view recipe details in a modal window without leaving the main page.

 Responsive Design: Enjoy a seamless browsing experience across devices, including desktops, tablets, and mobile phones.

 Technologies Used
 HTML5
 CSS3 (Bootstrap framework)
-JavaScript (including Fetch API for API requests) Spoonacular API for recipe data
+JavaScript (including Fetch API for API requests) spoonacular API for recipe data

 How to Use
 Enter your desired ingredients or dishes in the search bar.
 Click on the "Search" button to find matching recipes.